Austin Truck Accident Lawyer

 The Manufacturer of the Truck

 Like all modern vehicles, trucks are made up of thousands of smaller parts, and a defective or worn part can end up having catastrophic consequences if it leads to an accident.
 If there was a design or manufacturing defect with the truck, the maker of the vehicle can be held liable for your injuries.
+There are many types of trucks including:

 Sometimes, truck drivers or trucking companies have additional parts installed or replaced on a truck that were not designed or made by the truck’s original manufacturer.
 If any of these parts are defective and cause a crash, the maker of the part could be held liable.